WilliamBolton/williambolton.github.io/content/authors/admin/_index.md

 I care about impact and am highly interested in entrepreneurship and how startups with new innovative technology can create solutions to real-world problems.
 I am currently working on several projects and exploring opportunities post my PhD.

-In my spare time, I like all things sports and am shortly undertaking my first marathon.
+In my spare time, I like all things sports including rugby, running, climbing and F1.

 Feel free to get in contact!